structuredpath/InterposeKit/README.md

 - Signature types must now be specified via parameters, improving clarity and streamlining the API.
 - Renamed `hook(…)` methods to `applyHook(…)`.
 - Removed fluent-style `Hook` API, meaning that methods no longer return `self`.
 - Introduced `HookProxy`, which is passed into the hook builder.
-It still provides access to the original method implementation and selector, but hides irrelevant APIs like `revert()`.
+It still provides access to the original method implementation and selector, but hides other irrelevant APIs like `revert()`.
 - Hook types now use composition instead of inheritance.
 The public `Hook` class delegates to internal strategies conforming to `HookStrategy`.
 - Object hooks now use a global counter instead of UUIDs for dynamic subclass names.
 - Dynamic subclasses created at runtime are now cleaned up when the last hook is reverted on an object.
 - Class hooks must now target the exact class that actually implements the method to ensure the revert functionality works correctly.
 - Added initial Swift 6 support with basic concurrency checks.
-Should be thread-safe, but most usage is still expected to be single-threaded.
+Should be thread-safe but most usage is still expected to be single-threaded.
-- Removed support for [delayed hooking](https://github.com/steipete/InterposeKit?tab=readme-ov-file#delayed-hooking) (`Interpose.whenAvailable(…)`) to keep the library laser-focused.
+- Removed support for [delayed hooking](https://github.com/steipete/InterposeKit?tab=readme-ov-file#delayed-hooking) via `Interpose.whenAvailable(…)` to keep the library laser-focused.
 - …and heavily refactored the Swift part of the codebase: cleaner use of Objective-C runtime APIs, a revamped `InterposeError` enum, and new supporting types like `HookScope` or `HookState`.

 ### Fixes

-- Fixed a crash where `IKTAddSuperImplementationToClass` was stripped in release builds per [steipete/InterposeKit#29](https://github.com/steipete/InterposeKit/issues/29) by using the fix from [steipete/InterposeKit#30](https://github.com/steipete/InterposeKit/issues/30) submitted by @Thomvis, which replaces a call via dynamic library with a direct Swift call to `IKTSuperBuilder.addSuperInstanceMethod(to:selector:)`.
+- Fixed a crash where `IKTAddSuperImplementationToClass` was stripped in release builds per [steipete/InterposeKit#29](https://github.com/steipete/InterposeKit/issues/29) by using the fix from [steipete/InterposeKit#30](https://github.com/steipete/InterposeKit/issues/30) submitted by [@Thomvis](https://github.com/Thomvis), which replaces a call via dynamic library with a direct Swift call to `IKTSuperBuilder.addSuperInstanceMethod(to:selector:)`.
-- Fixed floating-point register handling on arm64 using the patch from [steipete/InterposeKit#37](https://github.com/steipete/InterposeKit/issues/37) submitted by @ishutinvv, which resolves an issue affecting swizzled methods with `CGFloat` parameters or structs like `CGPoint` and `CGRect` due to floating-point registers not being restored in the correct order after the trampoline call.
+- Fixed floating-point register handling on arm64 using the patch from [steipete/InterposeKit#37](https://github.com/steipete/InterposeKit/issues/37) submitted by [@ishutinvv](https://github.com/ishutinvv), which resolves an issue affecting swizzled methods with `CGFloat` parameters or structs like `CGPoint` and `CGRect` due to floating-point registers not being restored in the correct order after the trampoline call.

 ## Q&A

 ### Why did Peter call it InterposeKit?
 ### Why another Objective-C swizzling library?
-### Can I hook pure C functions or Swift methods?
+### Can I hook Swift methods?
+And what about pure C functions?

 No. Peter had plans to experiment with [Swift method hooking](https://github.com/rodionovd/SWRoute) and hooking C functions via [`dyld_dynamic_interpose`](https://twitter.com/steipete/status/1258482647933870080), but neither made it into the library.
 And honestly, it doesn’t really fit the scope of this library anyway.